Log45/Fencing-Judge-AI/README.md

     (This is going to be a long project 😭)

 - Need to create a Dropbox for all the fencing clips and link to that Dropbox in the readme file
+- After creating a Dropbox and realizing it has a 2gb limit, I'm just going to make a google drive folder to hold all the clips